larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 }
 ```

-5. Go now to `about:config` in URL bar and then put in `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`
 6. Completely quit and restart Firefox for the changes to take effect.
+7. Enjoy!

 ### OPTIONAL: Fix The Appearance of The Firefox Buttons

 By default Firefox hardcodes its own buttons regardless of your system theme.
 This makes Firefox look gross compared to other applications.
 To fix this you need to add this to your `userChrome.css`.
 If you skipped the previous step you must create it before applying this fix.
 Credit to [this wonderful person](https://www.reddit.com/r/firefox/comments/1newm16/working_code_for_userchromecss_for_firefoxnightly/?utm_source=share&utm_medium=mweb3x&utm_name=mweb3xcss&utm_term=1) for figuring out how to do this.

+**If you skipped the previous step, do this first:**

+1. First, go to `about:config` in URL bar and then put in `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`
+2. Then write `about:support` in the URL bar and press enter.
+3. Go to `Profile Folder` section and press `Open Folder`
+4. Create a new folder in the directory called `chrome` (Yes I know, that is what it is called)
+5. Create a file in there called `userChrome.css` with these contents :

 ```css
 /* Minimize button */